 Gaithersburg is a larger medium-sized city located in the state of Maryland.
-With a population of 67,456 people and 30 constituent neighborhoods, Gaithersburg is the 12th largest community in Maryland.
+With a population of 69,101 people and 35 constituent neighborhoods, Gaithersburg is the ninth largest community in Maryland.

 Housing costs in Gaithersburg are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Also of interest is that Gaithersburg has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Gaithersburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Telecommuters are a relatively large percentage of the workforce: 15.37% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another interesting thing about Gaithersburg, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.